ASL Services in St. Mary’s County, Maryland

 HIS Sign is an industry leader providing affordable sign language interpreting services to support full and equal communication access between hearing and Deaf consumers.
 Boasting an extensive network of interpreting professionals, HIS Sign has a reputation for providing world class services to its clients.

-HIS Sign provides Alexandria, Virginia with interpreting services in a full array of settings, including educational, government, medical, private, commercial, community and much more.
+HIS Sign provides St. Mary’s County, Maryland with interpreting services in a full array of settings, including educational, government, medical, private, commercial, community and much more.
 Our network of service providers are highly qualified interpreters who have a strong grasp of communication and cultural competencies to provide superior services to our customers and clients in a variety of modalities for any occasion.

 Superior ASL Services

-Our Alexandria, Virginia services are available at any time of day in any setting, for every occasion with specializations in educational and medical interpreting.
+Our St. Mary’s County, Maryland services are available at any time of day in any setting, for every occasion with specializations in educational and medical interpreting.
 In addition, our services are available onsite and remotely, through our signature Virtual Interpreting Service (VIS).

 Under the umbrella of sign language services, we also provide Deaf Interpreting, Pidgin Signed English (PSE), Signed Exact English (SEE), Tactile interpreting, Oral transliteration, and Cued Speech transliteration.
 We also offer interpreting of recorded videos!
-Our Scheduling Team can expertly assist to secure the best service, tailored to fit the needs and preferences of our clients across Alexandria, Virginia.
+Our Scheduling Team can expertly assist to secure the best service, tailored to fit the needs and preferences of our clients across St. Mary’s County, Maryland.

 The HIS Sign Advantage